 The current ongoing lockdowns, due to the pandemic has disrupted the flow of business in almost every vertical.
 Due to this, a lot of products are either being canceled or pushed back.
 We recently saw brands finally launching the products that we’re in the pipeline post lockdown.

-Now its the turn for Vivo to announce the Vivo V19.
+Now it’s the turn of Vivo to announce the Vivo V19.
 This would essentially be the second product from the brand to launch this year.
-The Vivo V19 builds upon the blueprint set by the earlier V series products with a heavy hand on camera and content consumption.
+The vivo V19 builds upon the blueprint set by the earlier V series products with a heavy hand on camera and content consumption.

 With quad rear cameras and dual front cameras, an AMOLED display, and a large battery, the phone offers a lot, however, it costs a premium.
 So, is the V19 worth having a look at?
 Well, let’s check out the same in our in-depth Vivo V19 review.

 Vivo V19 Specifications

 Before starting with the Vivo V19 review, let’s have a glance at the phone’s specifications, pricing, and things we get with the device.